 Whenever the President may declare thereafter in writing to the Marshal, the Speaker, and the Foretribune that he be recuperated, or that no inability have existed, he shall resume the Powers and Duties of his Office, unless the Chief Secretary and a majority of the Heads of the Departments transmit them within four days a written declaration to the contrary, whereupon the Supreme Court shall try the Facts en banc and without secrecy: and if two thirds of the fixed number of the Tribunes thereof determine and agree within fourteen days that he be incapacitated or unable, then the Marshal shall continue to act therein; or otherwise the President shall resume the Powers and Duties of his Office.

-(e) In such cases when the Marshal shall have been disqualified or incapable to serve as Acting President, the Speaker of the Chamber of Delegates shall discharge the Powers and Duties of the Office until the successor be duly sworn thereto; and otherwise the National Assembly shall ascertain by statute which civil Officers, from the Council of State, shall serve for this purpose in the interim: but, in all cases whatever, no person who fail the Qualifications of the Office shall act or serve as the President.
+(e) When the Marshal shall have been disqualified or incapable to serve as Acting President, the Speaker of the Chamber of Delegates shall discharge the Powers and Duties of the Office until the successor be duly sworn thereto; and otherwise the National Assembly shall ascertain by statute which civil Officers, from the Council of State, shall serve for this purpose in the interim: but, in all cases whatever, no person who fail the Qualifications of the Office shall either act or serve as the President.

 §1.
 The Legislative Power of the State shall be vested in a National Assembly, which shall consist of a Hall of Magisters and a Chamber of Delegates.